Rush Limbaugh, the Excellence in Broadcasting Network, a program that meets and surpasses all audience expectations on a daily basis.

 Just good to hear you.

-I'd like to get to the point here that uh the American people and the Republic is beaten, being beaten nigh death, and pretty soon will be beaten to Death by the drive-by media, as you point out, by using our own compassion against us.
+I'd like to get to the point here that the American people and the Republic is being beaten nigh death and pretty soon will be beaten to death by the drive-by media, as you point out, by using our own compassion against us.

 Well, I understand your point.

-Um and believe me, the mouth is not in the throat, not the only orifice of Democrats want to get in.
+And believe me, the mouth is not in the throat, not the only orifice the Democrats want to get in.

 But you're right.

-That's why I call I call it we we're we're just we've become a bunch of pacifists.
+That's why I call it, we've become a bunch of pacifists.

 We're afraid to stand up for what we believe and think because it might hurt somebody's feelings, it might offend somebody, or it might cause a confrontation, get us in an argument.

-I think I think at the guilt at the root of it is guilt, but I mean that's that's painting with a broad brush, and there's certainly uh more factors than just than just guilt, but it's a uh it's I think it's something that's that's uh permeating a lot more of the country than I used to think it did.
+But it's a it's I think it's something that's that's permeating a lot more of the country than I used to think it did.

-And I think feminization of the culture, conflict resolution classes in school, uh a lot of things being taught in school, the the the uh uh it th there's a whole lot of things, and it's just it's it's having a cumulative effect, uh the whole notion that uh that manliness is somehow sick.
+And I think feminization of the culture, conflict resolution classes in school, a lot of things being taught in school, there's a whole lot of things, and it's just having a cumulative effect.

 But when you say being beat to death by our own compassion, what you're really talking about is we're paralyzing ourselves.